tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 ### mongoose

 mongoose is an Object-Document Mapper (ODM) library that is used to create and describe database entity models and schemas. mongoose provides validation tools to ensure that users' requests contain appropriate fields and values.
 The mongoose library also provides functionality to connect a back end server to a MongoDB database.
-Within our library mongoose is used to connect our back end server to a dedicated MongoDB cloud database, describe and format the entities we record in the database and return descriptive error messages when users submit incorrect database requests.
+Within our application, mongoose is used to connect our back end server to a dedicated MongoDB cloud database, describe and format the entities we record in the database and return descriptive error messages when users submit incorrect database requests.

 ## Agile Project Management